 Riot Dog is commonly seen nipping at the heels of riot police, barking slogans in dog and sometimes peeing everywhere, just because.

-Stationed in Hong Kong during WW2, Gander was a hulking, yet loveable ball of fur, notable for the fact he was large enough to tow a sled full of children on his own when he was home in his native Canada.
+Stationed in Hong Kong during WW2, Gander was a hulking, yet lovable ball of fur, notable for the fact he was large enough to tow a sled full of children on his own when he was home in his native Canada.
 However, his size caused him to accidentally injure a child and his owners, fearing the worst, gave him to the army to save his life.

 While working with the military, using nothing but his own gaping maw, Gander ran off waves of Japanese attackers during the battle of Hong Kong.
 However, his most courageous act came when a live grenade landed next to his comrades.
 Without even thinking, Gander took the grenade into his mouth and charged the Japanese that threw it, killing them, saving his men and exploding his way into history books.